 Each phase of the exam requires approximately 35 hours to complete (depending on experience).
 This time allocation should give a candidate time to complete the exam with minimal disruption to their normal work schedule.

 The PCLSA Application design/build exam is managed by Pegasystems.
-The cost is $300 per attempt.
-(NOTE: The price will increase to $600 per attempt starting October 1, 2021.)
+The cost is $150 per attempt until November 30th, 2021.
+(NOTE: The price will increase to $600 per attempt starting December 1st, 2021.)
 Please contact the CLSA Team at CLSATeam@pega.com to register for the Application Build.

 You can prepare for the PCLSA Application Build with the PCLSA App Design and Build Preparation Clinic, available for free.
 View the schedule in Pega Academy.